Foiling Explanations in Deep Neural Networks: Concluding Remarks

 Recently, practitioners have started to use explanation approaches more frequently.
 We demonstrated how focused, undetectable modifications to the input data can result in arbitrary and significant adjustments to the explanation map.
 We showed that explanation maps of several known explanation algorithms may be modified at will.
 Importantly, this is feasible with a black-box approach, while maintaining the output of the model.
 We tested AttaXAI against the ImageNet and CIFAR100 datasets using 4 different network models.

-XAI adversarial samples are hardly perceptible to the human eye.
 It is obvious that neural networks operate quite differently from humans, capturing fundamentally distinct properties.
 In addition, further work is required in the XAI domain to make XAI algorithms that are more reliable.

 This work has shown that explanations are easily foiled---without any recourse to internal information---raising questions regarding XAI-based defenses and detectors.